aecwells/file-server/README.md

 2. Collections are displayed with their associated files.
 3. Files can be removed from specific collections without deleting the file from the server.

+## Managing Users, Roles, and SMB Hosts

+### Users
+1. Navigate to the users management page.
+2. View the list of users with their details.
+3. Add, edit, or delete users as needed.

+### Roles
+1. Navigate to the roles management page.
+2. View the list of roles with their details.
+3. Add, edit, or delete roles as needed.

+### SMB Hosts
+1. Navigate to the SMB hosts management page.
+2. View the list of SMB hosts with their details.
+3. Add, edit, or delete SMB hosts as needed.
+4. Sync files across SMB hosts.

 ## Routes

 The application defines the following routes: